 Meeting/session settings and tools

 - How do I log in?
 To log in the Zoom website, navigate to https://sfsu.zoom.us and select Sign in in the upper right corner.
-To log in to the Zoom software on your desktop, open the Zoom software, select Sign in then Sign in with SSO.
-Set sfsu as your company domain and continue.
-You will be taken to the normal campus login page.
-The getting started with zoom document has more information on this process.
+To log in to the Zoom software on your desktop, follow the instructions in the support documentation on logging in to Zoom.

 - How do I manage basic meeting settings?
 If your microphone is muted, the microphone icon in the bottom left corner of the zoom meeting will have a slash through it.
 Click it to unmute yourself.
 To mute yourself, click the microphone icon in the bottom left corner.
 The Zoom etiquette guide has more information.